H.R. 7296: SAVE America Act

 Who benefits from H.R.
 7296?

-States already doing regular citizenship database checks
+States that already run citizenship database checks

 Who is affected by H.R.
 7296?

-People who register by mail for federal elections
+Anyone registering by mail for federal elections

 Absentee and mail-ballot voters

-Voters without passports or easy access to birth records
+Voters without easy access to citizenship documents

 State and local election administrators